Lower fees, snazzy branches: Hong Kong banks gird for online-only onslaught

 Hong Kong banks earn huge fees levied on retail banking services.
 Morgan Stanley estimates the total fee pool was $9 billion in 2018, broadly flat over the last five years.

-Banks including HSBC and Citigroup (C.N) are also looking to shift more customers to digital platforms and have been revamping the physical branches to make service delivery efficient and interactive.
+Banks including HSBC and Citigroup are also looking to shift more customers to digital platforms and have been revamping the physical branches to make service delivery efficient and interactive.

 Citi, for example, plans to soon launch a “digital only” banking option for its retail customers, said its Hong Kong CEO Angel Ng, to supplement its physical network.
 “The branches are also more akin to Apple stores and are paper-less and hi-tech.”